Test Shopify themes with Varify.io

 Step 4: Targeting and quality assurance

-After you have implemented the JavaScript and CSS and saved the experiment, you can save your store URL in the page targeting of the experiment.
+Once you have implemented the JavaScript and saved the experiment, you can save your store URL in the page targeting of the experiment.
 You can also use the "Preview" links to check whether the redirect works and whether all settings have been made correctly.
+To do this, simply search for the corresponding theme ID in the store code.
+Either the original theme ID or the preview theme ID should be found in the test version.

 Step 5: Start the experiment